shadowbeast666/CSV_Gennerator/README.md

 ## About ProjectX

-It is a simple Laravel based web application created for single purpose.
-To learn...
+It is a simple Laravel based web application created as a tool facilitating the creation of configuration files for network devices in accordance with the accepted standards.
+Also for learning the Laravel framework